vsjoqvist/ascii_canvas/README.md

-# About Ascii_canvas
+# About Asciicanvas
-Ascii_canvas is a create to help you with drawing characters to the terminal.
+Asciicanvas is a create to help you with drawing characters to the terminal.

 # Documentation
 I'll try to add more documentation as the libary matures